 Gusta Pizza — If you love Neopolitan style pizza, this is going to be your favorite.
 Thick and doughy, you can also ask for your pizza to be made in the shape of a heart.
 You can enjoy it in their tiny and crowded space or take it to go with a bottle of wine and enjoy it on the streets of Florence like we did.

 Piazza Della Passera — This cute little piazza is a glowy zone, with great eateries and shops to be explored.

 Villa San Michele — This luxury Belmond property is a little drive from the main city of Florence in an area called Fiesole, so it has stunning views overlooking the entire city.
 We had drinks and lunch overlooking Florence, Aperol spritz, Tuscan bean and bread soup, beef carpaccio, and the most amazing bread basket not to be missed!
 It’s best to visit here during the daytime or at sunset so you can soak up the views.

 Otranto — Otranto was our favorite town we visited in Solento.
-We stumbled upon incredible shops, an amazing castle converted museum which housed a Steve McCurry exhibit, and tons of amazing food.
+We stumbled upon incredible shops, an amazing castle-converted-museum which housed a Steve McCurry photography exhibit, and tons of amazing food.
 A chic and whitewashed water-side town.

 Skafe Baguetteria — In Otranto we found the BEST baguette shop.
 Their bread is perfection and each sandwich is arranged by hand with love and care.
 We were obsessed with the Snob sandwich, which came with smoked salmon, zucchini, and other amazing fixings.